 git pull --ff-only

 Checking remote and branch tracking

-git remote -v git branch -vv
+git remote -v git remote show origin git branch -vv